Cesar Chavez Convocation: Fifth Annual

 The fifth annual Cesar Chavez Convocation deviated slightly from the prior years in terms of structure and intent.
 On May 14, 2008 keynote speaker Guillermo Gomez-Peña performed a piece called Mexorcist.
 Guillermo Gomez-Peña used political satire in order to address the issue of racialization around “raza.”
 As part of the convocation a town hall was called upon in order to create a space in which people could express the way they felt.
 Pena expresses his opinion on immigration issues in the following article.

 Sixth Annual

 The sixth annual Cesar Chavez Convocation was celebrated on May 14, 2009.
 The keynote speaker who participated was Kent Wong, director of the UCLA Center for Labor Research and Education and professor of Asian American Studies.
 At this time the issue around the DREAM Act was highly contested.
 In contrast to previous years, the essence of this convocation changed slightly.
 By bringing in the best person to talk about the issue it offered El Centro the opportunity to collaborate on with the Asian American Pacific Islander resource center.
-Furthermore, it acknowledged that the DREAM Act and undocumentation is not only a Latino issue.
+Furthermore, it acknowledged that the DREAM Act and being undocumented is not only a Latino issue.